 President-elect Joe Biden, on the other hand, said that the suspected Russian cyberattack “is a matter of great concern” and promised to impose “substantial costs on those responsible for such malicious attacks, including in coordination with our allies and partners.
 Our adversaries should know that, as president, I will not stand idly by in the face of cyber assaults on our nation.”

 - Irish Human Rights Commission Sues U.K. Officials Over Inadequate Abortion Services - January 24, 2021

-- How Calls for Criminal Justice Reform in the U.S. Have Grown More Forceful by the Coronavirus - January 19, 2021
+- How Calls For Criminal Justice Reform In The U.S. Have Grown More Forceful Due To Coronavirus - January 19, 2021

 - Is The Russian Cyber Attack An Act Of War? - January 10, 2021